Water clock: Korea

-What made the Jagyeongnu self-striking (or automatic) was the use of jack-work mechanisms, by which three wooden figures (jacks) struck objects to signal the time.
+What made his water clock self-striking (or automatic) was using jack-work mechanisms: three wooden figures or "jacks" struck objects to signal the time.
 This innovation no longer required the reliance of human workers, known as "rooster men", to constantly replenish it.

-The uniqueness of the clock was its capability to announce dual-times automatically with both visual and audible signals.
-Jang developed a signal conversion technique that made it possible to measure analog time and announce digital time simultaneously as well as to separate the water mechanisms from the ball-operated striking mechanisms.
+The uniqueness of the clock was its capability to announce dual-times automatically with visual and audible signals.
+Chang developed a signal conversion technique that made it possible to measure analog time and announce digital time simultaneously as well as to separate the water mechanisms from the ball-operated striking mechanisms.
 The conversion device was called pangmok, and was placed above the inflow vessel that measured the time, the first device of its kind in the world.
-Thus, the Striking Palace Clepsydra is the first hydro-mechanically engineered dual-time clock in the history of horology.
+Thus, the Borugak water clock is the first hydro-mechanically engineered dual-time clock in the history of horology.